LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	(e.g. 3.00.0-a8)

 - `cleandist.sh`
-	script for cleaning a Logtalk distribution in preparation for packaging
+	script for cleaning a Logtalk distribution in preparation for packaging;
+	expects to be called from the parent directory of the `scripts` directory

 - `install.sh`
 	shell script for installing Logtalk in POSIX operating systems.
 When